simonw/datasette-edit-schema/README.md

 - `edit-schema-create-table` allows users to create a new table.
 The `resource` will be the name of the database.
 - `edit-schema-alter-table` allows users to alter the schema of a table.
 The `resource` will be a tuple of `(database_name, table_name)`.
+- `edit-schema-drop-table` allows users to drop a table.
+The `resource` will be a tuple of `(database_name, table_name)`.
+This permission will not work on its own, you need to grant the user `edit-schema-alter-table` as well.

 ## Screenshot